top of page

 -

-Watch cooking shows with her kids
+Watching cooking shows with my kids

 -

-Pack PBJ's and spend the day at the local beach
+Spending the day at the local beach

 -

-Create a meal out of random items in the fridge
+Creating a meal out of random items in the fridge

 -